 – Lazaro Mecha, Regional chief, Majé Emberá Drüa collective territory

-In Peru, FENAMAD and SPDA secured titles for five indigenous communities covering 64,000 hectares and signed an agreement with the Ministry of Culture that strengthens systems for protecting peoples in voluntary isolation in the Madre de Dios Territorial Reserve, which covers more than 800,000 hectare—in 18 months.
+In Peru, FENAMAD and SPDA secured titles for five indigenous communities covering 64,000 hectares and signed an agreement with the Ministry of Culture that strengthens systems for protecting peoples in voluntary isolation in the Madre de Dios Territorial Reserve, which covers more than 800,000 hectares—in 18 months.
 FENAMAD, SPDA, and the Regional Government of Madre de Dios tested a unique partnership between an indigenous federation, an NGO, and a regional government that can be scaled to resolve longstanding conflicts over land tenure and implementation problems throughout the country.
+SPDA, indigenous federations, and government ministries are scaling-up the approaches developed in the pilot project through a new Tenure Facility initiative that aims to build national capacity to implement Peru’s laws regarding Indigenous Peoples’ rights to land and forests.
+Over two years, the initiative aims to directly secure 200,000 hectares in the regions of Loreto and Madre de Dios.
+And, by leveraging ongoing donor investments, it aims advance tenure security over five million hectares nationally.
+This will benefit more than 500 communities, enabling them to move forward with economic development initiatives, to protect and manage their forests, and contribute to mitigating climate change.
+The initiative is moving rapidly towards its target.
+As of January 2019, it had titled 565,682 hectares, advanced tenure security over 1,493,433 hectares, and strengthened the protection of 2.4 million hectares reserved for Indigenous Peoples in Voluntary Isolation or Initial Contact (PIACI).

 “In the past, the indigenous territories in Madre de Dios were quite extensive.
 Unfortunately, our titles did not recognize the full extent of our lands, and we were limited in many ways.
 We withstood the pressures of miners, invading settlers and authorities who still do not understand the principles by which we live.
 Historically, we have been the caretakers of all the territory and of all the resources.
 Our work is of great importance, and not an obstacle to development of the country.”